PrathameshZ900/SpinWheel/README.md

 This project is inspired by the concept of color psychology and aims to provide an engaging and educational experience for users.

-## License

-This project is licensed under the [MIT License](LICENSE.md).
-Feel free to use, modify, and distribute it according to the terms of the license.

 ---

 **Get Started:** [Click here](index.html) to start exploring the Colour Psychology Spin Wheel!